archanavk0712/scorm-file-uploading-system-fullstack/scorm-backend/README.md

 Import the project into Spring Tool Suite or any Java IDE

+Update the DB credentials in the application.properties file

 Run the application as a Spring Boot Application

 The backend server will start on